AhmedFarrukh/QuantizationExperiments/notebooks/measuring_inference_times.md

 :::

 :::{.cell}
 Next, we can define a Pandas Dataframe to store our results.
-Since we will be repeatedly running the benchmark to estimate the standard deviation of results as well, for each metric, we will define two columns - one for the mean and the other for the standard deviation.
+Since we will be repeatedly running the benchmark to estimate the standard deviation of results as well, for each metric we will define two columns - one for the mean and the other for the standard deviation.
 :::

 :::{.cell .code}